RiGraMa/RiGraMa/README.md

 BSc (Hons) Computer Science graduate from the University of Sunderland, based in Sunderland, UK.

-I build Python tools and cloud infrastructure that solve real problems — from web apps and database pipelines to AWS deployments and self-hosted monitoring.
+I build Python tools and cloud infrastructure that solve real problems, from web apps and database pipelines to AWS deployments and self-hosted monitoring.
 I like projects that go all the way from design through to a live, working deployment.

 ---